shapeoko/Docs/content/firstjob.md

 Welcome to Your New Life!
 After completing this step, you'll be a pro!
 OK, maybe not a pro, but you will be capable of designing a simple part, generating appropriate toolpaths, and cutting said toolpaths on your Shapeoko 2.
 This is exciting, get ready!

 Our first job will be to design and cut a coaster out of some suitable material --- cork is one good choice, and the feed and plunge rates below assume that.
 You can purchase cork from [inventables.com](https://www.inventables.com/categories/materials/cork) or a craft or office supply store.
+Other options are plywood (as shown in the photographs below) and basswood.

 ##Find the Origin